DivineOmega/is_offensive/README.md

 ## Installation

-The `is_offensive` pacakge can be easily installed using Composer.
+The `is_offensive` package can be easily installed using Composer.
 Just run the following command from the root of your project.

 ```
 composer require "divineomega/is_offensive"